SCANN: Synthesis of Compact and Accurate Neural Networks: Experimental Results

 We also report the performance of applying DR without the benefit of the SCANN synthesis step.
 While these results show improvements, DR+SCANN can be seen to have much more compression power, relative to when DR and SCANN are used separately.
 This points to a synergy between DR and SCANN.

-Although the classification performance is of great importance, in applications where computing resources are limited, e.g., in battery-operated devices, energy efficiency might be one of the most important concerns.
-Thus, energy performance of the algorithms should also be taken into consideration in such cases.
+Although classification performance is of great importance, in applications where computing resources are limited, e.g., in battery-operated devices, energy efficiency might be a very important concern.
+Thus, the energy performance of the models should also be taken into consideration in such cases.
 To evaluate the energy performance, we use the energy analysis method proposed in \cite{akmandor2018simultaneously}, where the energy consumption for inference is calculated based on the number of multiply-accumulate (MAC) and comparison operations and the number of SRAM accesses.
 For example, a multiplication of two matrices of size $M \times N$ and $N \times K$ would require $(M \cdot N \cdot K)$ MAC operations and $(2 \cdot M \cdot N \cdot K)$ SRAM accesses.
-In their model, a single MAC operation, SRAM access, and comparison operation implemented in a 130$nm$ CMOS process (which may be an appropriate technology for many IoT sensors) consumes 11.8 $pJ$, 34.6 $pJ$ and 6.16 $fJ$, respectively.
-Table \ref{tab:j} shows the energy consumption estimates per inference for the corresponding models discussed in Tables \ref{smallaccuracy2} and \ref{smallcompression2}.
-DR+SCANN can be seen to have the best overall energy performance.
-Except for the Letter dataset (for which the energy reduction is only 17 percent), the compact ANNs generated by DR+SCANN consume one to four orders of magnitude less energy than the baseline MLP models.
-Thus, this synthesis methodology is suitable for heavily energy-constrained devices, such as IoT sensors.
+In this energy model, a single MAC operation, SRAM access, and comparison operation implemented in a 130$nm$ CMOS process (which may be an appropriate technology for many IoT sensors) consumes 11.8 $pJ$, 34.6 $pJ$, and 6.16 $fJ$, respectively.
+Table \ref{tab:j} shows the energy consumption estimates per inference for the models presented in Tables \ref{smallaccuracy2} and \ref{smallcompression2}.
+Note that energy consumption does not include dataset DR. However, some of the DR methods, like RP, just require a single matrix-vector multiplication.
+Hence, such methods do not have much energy overhead.

+As can be seen, SCANN models are significantly more energy-efficient compared to FC baselines.
+In addition, DR+SCANN can be seen to have the best overall energy performance.
+Except for the Letter dataset (for which the energy reduction is only 17 percent), the compact DNNs generated by DR+SCANN consume one to four orders of magnitude less energy than the baseline MLP models.
+Thus, SCANN and DR+SCANN synthesis methodologies are suitable for heavily energy-constrained devices, such as IoT sensors.